- Neck Anatomy

 Pain located in the neck is a common medical condition.
 Neck pain can come from a number of disorders and diseases and can involve any of the tissues in the neck.
 Examples of common conditions causing neck pain are degenerative disc disease, neck strain, osteoarthritis, cervical spondylosis, spinal stenosis, poor posture, neck injuries such as whiplash, a herniated disc, or a pinched nerve (cervical radiculopathy).

 Neck pain can come from common infections, such as virus infection of the throat, leading to lymph node (gland) swelling and neck pain.
 Neck pain can also come from rare infections, such as tuberculosis of the neck, infection of the spine bones in the neck (osteomyelitis and septic discitis), and meningitis (often accompanied by neck stiffness).

-neck stiffness).
-Neck pain can also come from conditions directly affecting the muscles of the neck, such as fibromyalgia and polymyalgia rheumatica.
-Neck pain is also referred to as cervical pain.
+Neck pain can also come from conditions directly affecting the muscles of the neck, such as fibromyalgia and polymyalgia rheumatica as well as from uncomfortable positioning of the neck while sleeping with the head on a pillow.
+Neck pain is also referred to as cervical pain or cervicalgia.